flutter/website/src/add-to-app/android/project-setup.md

 #### Java version requirement
 {:.no_toc}

-The Flutter Android Gradle plugin uses features found in Java 11 or later.
+Flutter requires your project to declare compatibility with Java 11 or later.

 Before attempting to connect your Flutter module project to your host Android app, ensure that your host Android app declares the following source compatibility within your app's `build.gradle` file, under the `android { }` block.